Reversexe/Verse-hwidspoofer/README.md

 ## What is Verse Spoofer?

 **Verse Spoofer** is a **permanent hardware solution** that modifies and secures unique identifiers.
-It’s designed to help you avoid detection issues, letting you play popular titles without disruptions.
+It’s designed to help you avoid detection issues, letting you play popular titles without HWID bans.
 This product is known for:

 - **High success rate** (83.32% with over 55,500+ woofs). ✅
 - **Deep-level** firmware overwrite, making it effectively permanent. 🔒